-Many parents rely on child support to ensure that their children have food on the table and clothes on their back.
+Many parents rely on child support to ensure that their children have food on the table and clothes on their backs.
 It can be stressful and extremely difficult to deal with a parent that refuses to pay child support.
-Thankfully, North Carolina offers legal options for parents who are not receiving the child support that they are legally entitled to collect.
+Thankfully, North Carolina offers legal options for parents who have unpaid child support that they are legally entitled to collect.

 - Child Support Services (CSS)